-243. The issues and basic options that apply to conglomerates also apply to G-SIBs, which have certain additional requirements.
+- 247. The issues and basic options that apply to conglomerates apply as well to G-SIBs, which have certain additional requirements.
 For example, additional data are collected from G-SIBs to enable authorities to better understand their linkages with the rest of the financial sector and the wider economy.
-In addition, G-SIBs will eventually be subject to (i) tighter limits on exposures to other G-SIBs so as to reduce the risk of contagion; and (ii) higher loss absorbency requirements, which would help reduce their probability of failure.

-63 See Joint Forum (2012b).

-244. The FSB's Key Attributes provide detail about resolution planning for G-SIBs.
-In particular, supervisors and resolution authorities should seek the creation and maintenance of:

-- a recovery and resolution plan;

-- regular resolvability assessments; and

-- institution-specific cross-border cooperation agreements.

-245. Information-sharing on a cross-border basis may present a number of difficulties, particularly legal difficulties (eg data protection agreements).
-Supervisors and resolution authorities should make sure that G-SIBs have in place institution-specific agreements establishing processes for cooperating, including setting out the process for information-sharing with clear reference to the legal bases and to the arrangements that protect the confidentiality of the shared information.

-246. One lesson from the resolution of banks with cross-border operations is that differences in legal structures may limit the range of available tools to resolve problems.
-The FSB's Key Attributes say that, for all G-SIBs, the home authority should lead the development of the group resolution plan in coordination with all members of the firm's crisis management group (CMG).
-Host authorities can have their own resolution plans for the bank's operations in their jurisdictions, but they should cooperate with the home authority to ensure that those plans are consistent with the group plan.
-CMG authorities should develop resolution plans according to the FSB's guidance on developing effective resolution strategies.64
+In addition, G-SIBs will eventually be subject to (i) tighter limits on exposures to other G-SIBs so as to reduce the risk of contagion; and (ii) higher loss absorbency requirements, which would help reduce their probability of failure. - 248.
+The FSB's Key Attributes provides detail about the duties of supervisors in a G-SIB resolution regime.
+In particular, supervisors should see to the creation and maintenance of: - a recovery and resolution plan; - regular resolvability assessments; and - institution-specific cross-border cooperation agreements. - 249.
+Information-sharing on a cross-border basis may present a number of difficulties, particularly legal difficulties (eg data protection agreements).
+Supervisors should make sure that G-SIBs have institution-specific agreements establishing processes for cooperating, including setting out the process for information-sharing with clear reference to the legal bases and to the arrangements that protect the confidentiality of the shared information. - 250.
+One lesson from the resolution of banks with cross-border operations is that differences in legal structures may limit the range of available tools to resolve problems.
+The FSB's Key attributes document says that, for all G-SIBs, the home authority should lead the development of the group resolution plan in coordination with all members of the firm's crisis management group (CMG).
+Host authorities can have their own resolution plans for the bank's operations in their jurisdictions, but they should cooperate with the home authority to ensure that those plans are as consistent as possible with the group plan.